ossf/wg-best-practices-os-developers/docs/Compiler-Hardening-Guides/Compiler-Options-Hardening-Guide-for-C-and-C++.md

 #### Synopsis

 Make the compiler treat all or specific warning diagnostics as errors.
+If no specific warning flag is selected, *all* warnings are treated as errors.

-Developers should use `-Werror`, but it is advisable to omit it when distributing source code as `-Werror` creates a dependency on specific toolchain vendors and versions [^Johnston17].
-Such toolchain dependencies, i.e., which compiler version(s) the project is expected to work with, should be clearly noted in the project documentation or the build environment should be completely captured, e.g., via container recipes.
+Developers should use `-Werror` without a selector during development, to immediately show them warnings so they can be fixed.
+However, developers should omit the unselective (blanket) form when distributing source code, as an unselective `-Werror` creates a dependency on specific toolchain vendors and versions [^Johnston17].
+If necessary, such toolchain dependencies, i.e., which compiler version(s) the project is expected to work with, should be clearly noted in the project documentation or the build environment should be completely captured, e.g., via container recipes.
+However, it's better to ensure that source code is not so dependent on a specific toolchain version.

-A blanket `-Werror` can be used to implement a zero-warning policy, although such policies can also be enforced at CI level.
+The `-Werror` optiono without a selector can be used to implement a zero-warning policy, although such policies can also be enforced at CI level.
 CI-based zero- or bounded-warning policies are often preferable, for the reasons explained above, and because they can be expanded beyond compiler warnings.
 For example, they can also include warnings from static analysis tools or generate warnings when `FIXME` and `TODO` comments are found.

-The selective form: `-Werror=`*`<warning-flag>`* can be used for refined warnings-as-error control without introducing a blanket zero-warning policy.
-This is beneficial to ensure that certain undesirable constructs or defects do not make it into produced builds.
+The `-Werror=`*`<warning-flag>`* form (aka the selective form) can be used for refined warnings-as-error control without introducing a blanket zero-warning policy.
+This is beneficial to ensure that certain undesirable constructs or defects *never* occur produced builds.
+The selective form does *not* introduce a dependency on the toolchain or version if the corresponding warning is for a specific construct (as opposed to a more vague heuristic).

 For example, developers can decide to promote warnings that indicate interference with OS defense mechanisms (e.g., `-Werror=trampolines`), undefined behavior (e.g., `-Werror=return-type`), or constructs associated with software weaknesses (e.g., `-Werror=conversion`) to errors.